tristanlatr/WPWatcher/README.md

 All options can be missing from config file.

-See *Command arguments* section below to see list of configurables values with CLI arguments and shortcuts.
+See *Full configuration options* section below to see list of configurables values with CLI arguments and shortcuts.

 ### Notes about WPScan API token

-You need to register a WPVulDB account and use your API token with WPScan (`--api-token`) in order to show vulnerability data and be alerted of vulnerable WordPress or plugin.
-If no API token is provided to WPScan, scans will trigger WARNING emails with outdated plugin or WordPress version.
+You need a WPScan API token (`--api-token`) in order to show vulnerability data and be alerted of vulnerable WordPress or plugin.

 You can get a free API token with 50 daily requests.
 Scanning a site generates a undefined number of requests, it depends on the WPScan config and the number of WordPress plugins.
-WPScan will fail if you have no API calls in bank anymore.
+WPScan will fail if you have reached yout API limit.

+Turn on `api_limit_wait` to wait 24h and contuinue scans when API limit si reached.

+If no API token is provided to WPScan, scans will trigger WARNING emails with outdated plugin or WordPress version.

 ### Scanning a large number of sites
 Tip: you can configure `wp_sites` from a text file (one URL per line) using `--urls File path` argument (overwrite sites from config files).

 If you have large number of sites to scan, you'll probably can't scan all your sites with 50 requests.

-#### Handling API limit
 Please make sure you respect the [WPScan license](https://github.com/wpscanteam/wpscan/blob/master/LICENSE).

-Set `api_limit_wait=Yes` option in the config.
-It will wait 24h if your API limit has been reached and continue the scans.

 #### Setup continuous scanning service
 Caution: **do not configure crontab execution and service at the same time** .

+Configure :
+- `daemon_loop_sleep`: i.e. `24h`
-It's best to configure `daemon_loop_sleep` , `resend_emails_after` and `api_limit_wait=Yes`.
+- `resend_emails_after` i.e.`5d` and
+- `api_limit_wait=Yes`.

+Recommended to use `--daemon` argument and not the config file value, otherwise `wpwatcher` will start by default in daemon mode.
-Launch WPWatcher in daemon moode:
+Launch WPWatcher in daemon mode:

-    wpwatcher --daemon
+    wpwatcher --daemon [--urls ./my_sites.txt] ...

+Let's say you have 20 WordPress sites to scan but your API limit is reached after 8 sites, the program will sleep 24h and continue until all sites are scanned (2 days later).
+Then will sleep the configured time and start again.

 `wpwatcher` and `wpscan` might not be in your execution environement `PATH`.
 If you run into file not found error, try to configure the full paths to executables and config files.

-Setup the tool as a service.
+Setup WPWatcher as a service.
 -  With `systemctl`

     <details><summary><b>See</b></summary>